Customers eligible for Rate G9

 If you run equipment that uses a significant amount of electricity over short periods (e.g., golf course irrigation pumps, ski hill snow cannons, etc.) then your energy consumption may be relatively low and your load factor (LF) may be under 30%.

-These explanations have been simplified.
-For more details about Rate G‑9, consult section 2 of chapter 4 of the Electricity Rates [PDF 4.54 Mb], approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about Rate G9, consult section 2 of chapter 4 of the Electricity Rates [PDF 4.83 MB], approved by the Régie de l’énergie.